Understanding the Influence of Motivation on Requirements Engineering-related Activities

 \subsection{Intervening Conditions - Motivating/ Demotivating Factors that impact RE-related activities}

-According to the coding paradigm suggested by Strauss \& Corbin, the intervening conditions are \emph{``the broad and general conditions that influence the strategies taken within a specific context"} \cite{strauss1990basics}.
-In our study, we define intervening conditions as factors that facilitate or constrain our phenomenon.
-We identified these factors as motivating/ demotivating factors that impact RE-related activities and that thus influence the strategies used to handle motivation impact on RE-related activities.

-We identified that software practitioners get motivated by various factors and identified that the impact of these factors could be positive or negative -- thus, we defined them as `motivating' or `demotivating' factors.
-Figure \ref{Motivation factors} highlights these key intervening conditions as motivating and demotivating factors on RE-related tasks.
-The majority of the factors have a positive influence, denoted by \textbf{(+)} sign.
-Some have both positive and negative influence (denoted by \textbf{(+/-)}).
-Some factors have a negative influence (denoted by \textbf{(-)}).
-These factors and their influences are described in the following sub-sections, with several original quotes from the interviews to illustrate our findings.
+Intervening conditions are defined as ``the broad and general conditions that influence the strategies taken within a specific context" \cite{strauss1990basics}.
+In our study, these are factors that facilitate or constrain our phenomenon, specifically motivating or demotivating factors impacting RE-related activities and influencing the strategies used to manage motivation.
+We found that software practitioners are motivated by various factors, which can have positive, negative, or mixed impacts.
+Figure \ref{Theory} highlights these key intervening conditions as motivating and demotivating factors on RE-related tasks.
+Most factors have a positive influence (denoted by \textbf{(+)}), some have both positive and negative influences (\textbf{(+/-)}), and a few have a negative influence (\textbf{(-)}).
+These factors and their influences are detailed in the following sub-sections, supported by original interview quotes.